aryol/CS-439-project/image_segmentation/README.md

 >  4. Results visualization for HC18 segmentation task

-The 4 notebooks should be run in the above order.
-The notebook 2 takes several hours to achieve its run due to slow speed of neural network training.
+<font size="1">* The second notebook takes several hours to achieve its run due to slow speed of neural network training.

-<font size="2">* The reason of this structure is the important dataset size and slow processing speed.
+<font size="1">* The reason of this structure is the important dataset size and slow processing speed.
 In order to save time, we had to save data and results at different steps and re-open it afterwards for further analysis.
 Moreover, the `.ipynb` files distinguish very different substeps of the experiments and we think the code is more understandable like this.

-<font size="2">* We include all the functions except those comming from `pip` libraries, into the `.ipynb` files.
+<font size="1">* We include all the functions except those comming from `pip` libraries, into the `.ipynb` files.

----
+## **Notebooks overview**

+Here we describe the code used to implement the **experiment III-C** of the report.

 ### **Pre-processing HC18 Dataset**